salvois/LargeXlsx/README.md

 ### Page breaks

-The following methods of `XlsxWriter` can be used to control how to split a worksheet printout either horizontally or vertically (since version 1.12):
+The following methods of `XlsxWriter` can be used to control how to split a worksheet printout either horizontally or vertically:

 ```csharp
 // class XlsxWriter